openid/sharedsignals/openid-sharedsignals-framework-1_0.md

         reference when file is added to repository.)

 ## Security Event Token Profile {#set-profle}
-This section provides SSE profiling specifications for the Security Event Token (SET)
+This section provides SSF profiling specifications for the Security Event Token (SET)
-{{SET}} spec.
+{{RFC8417}} spec.

 ### Signature Key Resolution {#signature-key-resolution}
 The signature key can be obtained through "jwks_uri", see {{discovery}}.

-### SSE Event Subject {#event-subjects}
+### SSF Event Subject {#event-subjects}
-The subject of a SSE event is identified by the "subject" claim within the event payload, whose value is a Subject Identifier.
-The "subject" claim is REQUIRED for all SSE events.
-The JWT "sub" claim MUST NOT be present in any SET containing a SSE event.
+The subject of a SSF event is identified by the "subject" claim within the event payload, whose value is a Subject Identifier.
+The "subject" claim is REQUIRED for all SSF events.
+The JWT "sub" claim MUST NOT be present in any SET containing a SSF event.

-### SSE Event Properties {#event-properties}
+### SSF Event Properties {#event-properties}
-The SSE event MAY contain additional claims within the event payload that are specific to the event type.
+The SSF event MAY contain additional claims within the event payload that are specific to the event type.

 ~~~ json